Ravenala madagascariensis (Traveller's Palm) Care Indoors; Watering, Propagation, Problems

 Where to Buy

-If you would like to add this elegant plant to your collection, Traveller's Palm seeds are available online on Etsy (Link to Etsy).
+If you would like to add this elegant plant to your collection, you may obtain Traveller's Palm seeds from Etsy (Link to Etsy).

-Traveller's Palm (Ravenala madagascariensis) grows best in bright light with 6-8 hours of direct sunshine, average warmth of 18-290C, humidity of 60-70% and consistently moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.
+To care for Ravenala madagascariensis indoors, provide bright light with 6-8 hours of sunshine, warmth of 18-290C, humidity of 60-70% and consistently moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Traveller's Tree requires repotting every 2 years when pot-bound.
 Pruning is needed to keep the plant neat, to discourage pest and disease infestations and improve ventilation.
 Keep on reading for more on these growing conditions and how to achieve them.